vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD04_DEMO.md

 3. Browse to **D:\Allfiles\Mod04\DemoFiles\ODataService\begin\ConsumingODataService**.
 4. Select the file **ConsumingODataService.sln**, and then click **Open**.
 5. In Solution Explorer, under the **ConsumingODataService.Host** project, expand the **Controllers** folder node, and double-click the **CoursesController.cs** file.
-6. Show the students the **Get** action, which returns **IQueryable&lt;Course&gt;** and is also decorated with the **[Queryable]** attribute.
+6. Review the **Get** action, which returns **IQueryable&lt;Course&gt;** and is also decorated with the **[Queryable]** attribute.
-7. Explain that this is done to enable OData queries.
+7. This is done to enable OData queries.
-8. Show the students that the **CoursesController** class derives from the **ODataController** base class, which handles the formatting.
+8. The **CoursesController** class derives from the **ODataController** base class, which handles the formatting.
 9. In Solution Explorer, under the **ConsumingODataService.Host** project, double-click the **Global.asax** file.
-10. Show the students the content of the **SetupOData** method.
-Explain that the **ODataConventionModelBuilder** class is used to create an entity data model, which will be used to create the OData metadata.
-Explain that the **MapODataRoute** method is used to create a new route that exposes the OData metadata and the various controllers in the model.
+10. Review the content of the **SetupOData** method.
+The **ODataConventionModelBuilder** class is used to create an entity data model, which will be used to create the OData metadata.
+The **MapODataRoute** method is used to create a new route that exposes the OData metadata and the various controllers in the model.
 11. In Solution Explorer, right-click the **ConsumingODataService.Host** project and click **Set as StartUp Project**.
 12. Press Ctrl+F5 to start the project without debugging.
 13. Return to Visual Studio 2012.